wp-plugins/twitter-ticker/readme.txt

 3. In your Wordpress admin area, go to the Plugins page and activate the ITICKER plugin.

 4. From the Appearance menu, select ITICKER Configuration and enter your ITICKER ID.
+Get your ITICKER ID by signing in at <a href="http://www.itickerapp.com" target="_blank">www.itickerapp.com</a>, clicking on 'My iticker', selecting 'install' and then 'Wordpress' from the list of supported platforms.
+Your ID will be in the instructions.

 Follow <a href="http://twitter.com/itickerapp" target="_blank">ITICKER</a> to stay up-to-date with new developments.